tomasz-oponowicz/spoken_language_identification/README.md

 Finally preprocessed data is passed to [the convolutional neural network][src_cnn].
 Please notice [the *AveragePooling2D* layer][src_apl] which improved the performance.
 This strategy is called global average pooling.
-It effectively forces the previous layers to produce the feature maps.
+It effectively forces the previous layers to produce the confidence maps.

 The output is multiclass.